27guptamohit/Superhero_Analysis/my_presentation.md

 # Introduction

-<p class="fragment">Marvel and DC are the most famous and prominent names for publishing superhero based movies and related media imprints.
+<p class="fade">Marvel and DC are the most famous and prominent names for publishing superhero based movies and related media imprints.
 The fans have argued since decades about the superiority of characters from each of the comic house and which production house is better.
 Is it DC Comics or Marvels? </p>

-<p class="fragment">The project is all about finding who is the best and helping the little ones in the previous video to find who is the better!</p>
+<p class="slide">The project is all about finding who is the best and helping the little ones in the previous video to find who is the better!</p>

 ---